Internet troll who threatened to kill JK Rowling and Rosie Duffield spared jail

 Handing down two suspended sentences, chief magistrate Paul Goldspring said Mullen’s actions were part of a “modern phenomena” of people on social media sites “hiding behind a keyboard to threaten, abuse or harass people in the public eye”.

-In statements read out by the prosecution, the court heard Ms Rowling thought the threats “appeared calculated” and “were quite chilling”.
+In statements read out by the prosecution, the court heard Scottish author Ms Rowling thought the threats “appeared calculated” and “were quite chilling”.

 “They made her look over her shoulder and worry about the safety of her family and her children,” the prosecution added.

-The court heard the messages made Ms Duffield, who is the Labour candidate in Canterbury, feel “nervous walking around her constituency, where she was visible and easily accessible”.
+The court heard the messages made Ms Duffield, who is the Labour General Election candidate in Canterbury, feel “nervous walking around her constituency, where she was visible and easily accessible”.

 Mullen gave no comment in an interview on March 10 but made “full and frank admissions” to making the threats at a later interview on October 6, the court was told.